solo-io/solo-cop/blogs/workspaces/Intro.md

     - name: apis
 ```

 * **Import specific resources (advanced)** - In certain situations you may be importing from a large Workspace that has a lot of services.
-You can filter those resources using the resource selector on `importFrom` shown below. **If you only import specific kinds, it may be difficult to debug why your applciation or Gloo Mesh configuration cannot route to or attach to a specific resource.**
+You can filter those resources using the resource selector on `importFrom` shown below. **If you only import specific kinds, it may be difficult to debug why your application or Gloo Mesh configuration cannot route to or attach to a specific resource.**

   > resource kinds: ALL, SERVICE, ROUTE_TABLE, VIRTUAL_DESTINATION, EXTERNAL_SERVICE